David Generelo

 David Generelo Miranda (born 11 August 1982) is a Spanish former professional footballer who played as a central midfielder.
+He is currently assistant manager of Segunda División club Real Valladolid.

 He amassed La Liga totals of 100 games and six goals, representing in the competition Zaragoza, Gimnàstic and Elche (only one game with the latter club).
-He added 145 matches and nine goals in the Segunda División, in a 17-year career.
+He added 145 matches and nine goals in the Segunda División, in a 16-year career.

 Playing career

 Born in Badajoz, Extremadura, Generelo emerged through local CD Badajoz's youth academy, signing with Real Zaragoza in January 2000 and being assigned to the reserves in the Segunda División B. He first appeared with the first team during 2002–03's Segunda División and, from then on, would be regularly used by the Aragonese although never an undisputed starter, helping the club to win the Copa del Rey in his first professional season.

 In 2006–07, Generelo served a loan spell at newly promoted Gimnàstic de Tarragona, appearing regularly as the Catalans were immediately relegated from La Liga.
 The following campaign was curtailed after just four games due to a serious foot injury.

 After contributing 23 matches – mainly from the bench – as Zaragoza returned to the top flight after one year out, Generelo's contract with the club expired.
 On 22 July 2009, he joined Elche CF in a 2+1 deal.

 Generelo subsequently represented RCD Mallorca and Real Oviedo, achieving promotion to the second tier with the latter.
 He retired on 15 December at the age of 33, due to a knee injury.